 - Put “tape roads” on either a table or the floor.
 Try to start with three roads.
 At the end of each road, you can either put a Letter Card such as V, U or D or you can write the letter on the masking tape and put the letter cards in the Pocket Cube.

 You could even add more streets each day this week.
 Maybe for more advanced learners, you would like to reinforce some sight words.
-Write these words on the streets.
-Or you could write the child’s names.
-Or, to simplify this activity, if your children are under the age of two, it might be best to work on shape or color recognition.
+Write these words (or children’s names) on the streets.
+To simplify this activity, especially for children under the age of two, it might be best to work on shape or color recognition.

 Have fun looking for letters on streets and around your room or community this week!